-The best Fitbit for most people
+The best Fitbit smartwatch

-The best Fitbit for the price
+The best budget Fitbit

 The only qualm we have with the Charge 5 is the always-on display.
 While it’s beautiful, it’s a major battery drain.
 The Charge 5 has an estimated seven days of battery life, but that dwindles down to about two if you have the always-on display enabled.
 It’s a shame because the OLED is a lot easier on the eyes than the monochrome LED screen on the Charge 4.